By Mr. Daljeet Rana

 2. Listen to your students

-Ask then open – ended questions after they have made a statement.
-Encourage them ask you questions as well.
+Ask them open-ended questions after they have made a statement.
+Encourage them to ask you questions as well.
 Give them eye contact while they are speaking and try your best not to interrupt.

 - Being an active listener shows your students that you respect their voice in the classroom.

 - It’s also a good idea to model for your students how respectfully listen to someone while disagreeing with them.

 3. Keep students on task.
 Set time limits for classroom exercises or activities.

 4. Push your students to succeed.
 Try to create an environment in which your students will be constantly intellectually challenged.

 “It’s the teacher that makes the difference, not the classroom”.